Glossary

 Timbre

-The timbre of a sound wave describes the qualities of that wave that make it distinct from other sound waves having the same frequency and amplitude.
+The timbre of a sound wave describes the qualities of that wave that make it distinct from other sound waves that have the same frequency and amplitude.

 Torque